top of page

 Later Farm Ward for Male Patients (c1964, Weeroona)

-North of the Dam, standing on the western side of the intersection of Explorers Walk and Aveyron Road is the Later Farm Ward for Male Patients.
+North of the Dam, standing on the western side of the intersection of Explorers Walk and Aveyron Road, is the Later Farm Ward for Male Patients.
+It is a large face-brick building, primarily one-storey, with a partial lower-ground-floor level beneath its southern section.

-It has been stripped of most internal linings but retains most of its original floor plan layout.
+It has a shallow-pitched gable roof with skylights and has been stripped of most internal linings, but retains most of its original floor plan layout.
+Most of the original windows and skylights have been removed, and it is now used as a police training centre.

-Farm Overseer’s House (1918, relocated within complex area c2009-13)
+Farm Overseer’s House (1918, relocated within the police driver training complex area c2009-13)

 Early Farm Ward Kitchen and Dairy (1916)

-Standing east of the Farm Overseer’s House is the Early Farm Ward Kitchen and Dairy built in 1916.
+Standing east of the Farm Overseer’s House is the Early Farm Ward Kitchen and Dairy, built in 1916.

-• ANNOUNCEMENT
+• ANNOUNCEMENTS

-Review into Wolston Park Hospital
+Review into Wolston Park Hospital Complete

 Do you need support?